-Edible blossoms are found here from early May to October.
+Edible blossoms are found here from April to October.
 Blossoms can be harvested for demonstration, education and enjoyment.
 Blossoms are also dried and used in products for the WRHS fall Herb Fair.
 The Edible Flower Garden is a garden of all seasons.
 Primrose, tulips and violas brighten our early spring.
-Summer is a riot of color from borage, lavender, roses, calendulas, and nasturtiums.
-Not as showy, but especially flavorful are the mint, basil, sage and monarda blossoms.
-Late summer into fall sees an explosion of scarlet red on the pineapple sage plant and purplish blooms of the anise hyssop.
+Summer is a riot of color from borage, lavender, dianthus, calendula, nasturtium, hyssop and monarda blossoms.
+Late summer and well into fall sees an explosion of scarlet red on the pineapple sage plant as well as plentiful blooms on the chrysanthemums and pansies.

 The most interesting specimen growing in this garden section is the espalier apple tree.
-It is made up of three different heritage apples: Alkane, Gravenstein and Liberty.
-The blossoms are lovely in spring and the apples are a spark of color in late summer.
+It is made up of six different types of apples: main stock-Gala, high-Red Delicious and Fuji, middle-Yellow Delicious and Rome, low-granny Smith and Jonagold.
+The blossoms are lovely in spring and the apples are a spark of color in summer.

 CAUTION: Before eating any flower, be certain that it is safely edible.
 Not all flowers are edible.
 “When in doubt, just leave it out!”
 Flowers should be grown without pesticides and without application of animal manure in the past 4 months.
 Avoid flowers purchased from florists, grown on the roadside or grown in fertilized soil.
 When eating a flower, start with a small sample before eating a larger quantity and introduce new varieties to the diet slowly.
 Although rare, allergic reactions are possible.